-A majority of companies have prohibited all but "business-critical" travel in light of the COVID-19 pandemic, and countless high-profile events (Google Cloud Next, Aruba Networks' Atmosphere'20 Las Vegas) have been shifted from in-person to virtual gatherings.
-Training programs, conferences, conventions and meetings are being cancelled left and right.
-Many employees (and indeed, entire organizations) are working from home.
-The trouble is, many organizations have no existing structure or processes for remote collaboration.
+As the COVID-19 pandemic continues to unfold, we've seen many high-profile events (Google Cloud Next, Aruba Networks' Atmosphere'20 Las Vegas) shift from in-person to virtual gatherings.
+Training programs, conferences, conventions and meetings have been cancelled left and right.
+Virtually all employees (and indeed, entire organizations) are working from home.
+The trouble is, many have no existing structure or processes for remote collaboration.

 While nothing can quite replace the unique benefits of face-to-face gatherings, virtual events — if thoughtfully done — can accomplish surprisingly powerful results.
 Here are suggestions for making that shift.